Sentmoraap/lazynput/README.md

 It can be used like an input library with the use of a wrapper class.
 Wrappers are provided for SDL and SFML but it can be used with other input libraries as long as they provide joystick identification data.
 It can use less fully featured databases like SDL_GameController as a fallback.
+It also provides default, probably wrong mappings when a device is not present in any database so you can still read inputs the same way.

 ## Non-goals
 This library does not provide dead zone, saturation nor any other calibration setting.